Texas Single-Member LLC Overview

 The benefits of a single-member LLC are as follows:

 - The LLC's assets are shielded from the owner’s creditors.
-An LLC can also protect the business assets from the personal liabilities of the owner.
+An LLC can also protect the business assets from the owner's personal liabilities.

 - Continuity of Ownership.
 Conducting business through an LLC provides more flexibility and continuity of management and ownership.
 If a member dies, the LLC can continue on seamlessly.
 If a sole proprietor dies, the business will come to a standstill until someone is appointed with authority to run the business on behalf of the deceased owner.

-- Low set up costs.
-The Texas secretary of state will charge a one-time fee of $300 (+$8.10 if you pay with a credit card) to register an LLC.
+- Low set-up costs.
+The Texas Secretary of State charges a one-time filing fee of $300 (+$8.10 if you pay with a credit card) to register the LLC.

 - No annual maintenance costs.
-There are no annual fees to keep LLC in good standing.
-The LLC does have to pay a franchise tax if it has substantial revenue (the franchise tax threshold changes.
-In 2022, the annual revenue threshold is $1.23MM)
+There are no annual fees to keep an LLC active.
+The LLC does have to pay a franchise tax if it has substantial revenue (more than $2.47MM in revenue in 2025).

 - Perpetual existence.
-The LLC does not go away if the owner dies.
-This can be comforting for both clients and vendors.
+The LLC has a perpetual existence.
+It does not disappear if the owner dies, which can be comforting for clients, vendors, and family members.

 - Tax flexibility.
 The owner of an LLC can choose how the LLC's income is taxed federally.
 Unless a tax election form is sent to the IRS, a single-member LLC is taxed just like a sole proprietorship (or what the IRS calls a "disregarded entity").
-The SMLLC can elect corporate taxation (S-Corp or C-Corp), if desired.
+If desired, the SMLLC can elect corporate taxation (S-Corp or C-Corp).

 Disadvantages of a single-member LLC